davidsoloman/beacon-appengine-cordova-demo/README.md

 # beacon-appengine-cordova-demo
-Suite of demo apps featuring Hybrid mobile apps that store and interact with beacon data and integrate with a Google app engine back end for persistence.
+This repository contains code you can use to build a suite of demo apps, featuring Hybrid mobile apps that store and interact with beacon data and integrate with a Google app engine back end for persistence.

 The demo suite is composed of three apps: